 4. Charcoal Bengal Cat

 This color variant is more of an additional masking layer than a separate color, as it is usually described as a “ghost” layer that comes out on top of Bengal’s standard base coat.
-Charcoal layers can be seen in any of the standard color variations and are then described as charcoal silver, charcoal brown, etc. They will typically have a dark face mask, with a thick, dark stripe running down the length of their back, known as a “cape.”
+Charcoal layers can be seen in any of the standard color variations and are then described as charcoal silver, charcoal brown, etc. They typically have a dark face mask, with a thick, dark stripe running down the length of their back, known as a “cape.”

 5. Blue Bengal Cat